Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb21/Example_Guides/USB/USB - HID Keyboard.rst

 The board is ready to send keyboard input to the host device.
 Select a text input field, such as in the Serial Monitor or a text document.
 Connect digital pin 8 to 3.3V to start sending keystrokes, connect to GND to stop.

-You should see the text “Hello World!” typed out and deleted repeatedly.
+You should see the text "Hello World!" typed out and deleted repeatedly.

 |image02|